Using others as pawns in the vision, mission or purpose God’s given you …

 Forget this, and we pervert the Gospel.

-Seldom produces real disciples or real community.
+Seldom produces real disciples or real church.

 And real disciples and real church often happen.